MarkBrezina/Ctrl-Alt-DefeatTheMarket/Mark's submissions/README.md

 Where we will take $u(t) = \pi(x(t))$

-With u(t) being the quoting/taking/cancelling/skewing logic.
+With $u(t)$ being the quoting/taking/cancelling/skewing logic.

 In practice, different products often share the same skeleton:

-compute fair value
+- compute fair value
-compute edge
+- compute edge
-skew by inventory
+- skew by inventory
-widen/narrow by volatility
+- widen/narrow by volatility
-adjust by fill probabilities
+- adjust by fill probabilities
-cap by risk
+- cap by risk

 But the parameters, and sometimes a few feature definitions, differ by product.

 So for one product you may have:

-stronger mean reversion
+- stronger mean reversion
-tighter quote widths
+- tighter quote widths
-higher inventory tolerance
+- higher inventory tolerance

 and for another:

-drift-sensitive fair value
+- drift-sensitive fair value
-more directional skew
+- more directional skew
-lower hold time
+- lower hold time
-more aggressive risk reduction
+- more aggressive risk reduction
-4. Asset templates are common

-A lot of firms effectively work with templates:
+We will therefore want to setup templaces.

-stable market-making template
+- stable market-making template
-trending / directional template options template
+- trending / directional template
+- options template
-ETF / basket template
+- ETF / basket template
-futures template
+- futures template
-very illiquid template
+- very illiquid template

-## Inventory